imsahil007/KrishiCulture/README.md

 # Krishi Culture

-A mobile application that the farmers can use to hire tractors as well as other mechanizations at a nominal amount all using their mobile phones .
+A mobile application that farmers can use to hire tractors as well as other mechanizations at a nominal amount all using their mobile phones.
 This would not only help them avoid manual labor but can be also be considered as an important step to encourage this profession.

 ##  Features
 - A one-click simple application to rent farming equipment.